-Fig. 14 (Color) Example images demonstrating how the different elements of the proposed method contribute to strengthen undetected or grazed membranes, and close gaps on the C. elegans ventral nerve cord data. \mathbf{a} is the raw image, \mathbf{b} is the output from the final stage of the series ANN (Section "Serial Neural Network Architecture"), \mathbf{c} is the output from the sequential seca one pixel wide line along the membranes of the neurons, which we dilated using a 5 pixel wide structuring element, to cover most of the membrane pixels.
+For validation, we had experts segment 40 selected images from the first 400 sections.
+Each expert placed a one pixel wide line along the membranes of the neurons, which we dilated using a 5 pixel wide structuring element, to cover most of the membrane pixels.
 Before training, we performed Gaussian blurring of the EM images with a small $\sigma = 2$ to remove noise, and down sampled by 2 to reduce the computational complexity.
 Then we used a contrast limited adaptive histogram equalization (CLAHE) (Pizer et al. 1990) filter to enhance the contrast in the neuron membranes.
 For the training data, 30 images were randomly selected for training and the remaining 10 were used for validation.
 From those images, 1 million samples were randomly selected from the manually marked images.
-Because of the relatively small percentage of positive examples (representing membrane pixels), these 1 million samples were chosen to contain $\frac{1}{2}$ positive and $\frac{2}{3}$ negative examples.
-The stencil used to sample the image values had a radius of 10 and was similar to the one in Fig. 7.
+Because of the relatively small percentage of positive examples (representing membrane pixels), these 1 million samples were chosen to contain $\frac{1}{3}$ positive and $\frac{2}{3}$ negative examples.
+The stencil used to sample the image values had a radius of 10 and was similar to the one in Figure 7.
 The ANN we used was implemented in C++ and had one hidden layer of 20 nodes.
 To mitigate problems with local minima in training, each network was trained for 5 Monte Carlo simulations using randomly initialized weights.
-Each stage of the serial ANN took between 9 and 12 h to complete.
-The ANN for the sequential sections took about 22 h to train.
-Applying the weights from the ANNs takes a total of 7 min per section.
-Finally, the tensor voting implemented in Matlab was completed in 6 min per section.
+Each stage of the serial ANN took between 9 and 12 hours to complete.
+The ANN for the sequential sections took about 22 hours to train.
+Applying the weights from the ANNs takes a total of 7 minutes per section.
+Finally, the tensor voting implemented in Matlab was completed in 6 minutes per section.